 5. Get 7 hours of sleep

 If you sleep for less than seven hours a day, you might be sleep-deprived.
-The lack of sleep, besides putting you in a bad mood for the next morning, can lead to an increased risk of heart diseases.
+The lack of sleep, besides putting you in a bad mood for the next morning, can lead to an increase risk of heart diseases.
 Adults need at least 7-9 hours of sleep, with older adults needing between 7-8 hours.
 However, in India, the percentage of sleep-deprived adults is high and it is estimated that around 33% might be suffering from insomnia, a disorder that makes it hard to fall asleep or stay asleep.

 So, in case you’re not getting enough sleep, try sleeping early so you can get the proper hours of rest and look after your heart health.